sgrazys/to-do-list/README.md

 <h3 align="center">React learning project | To-Do List</h3>

   <p align="center">
     This is a simple To-Do List application built with React.
 Users can add new tasks, mark completed tasks, remove tasks, and sort tasks based on different criteria.
-It uses React's useState() hook for managing the state of tasks and props for passing data between components.

-    Please Note: This project was developed solely for learning purposes and to gain hands-on experience with React's core concepts, such as useState() and props.
+It uses React's useState() hook for managing the state of tasks and props for passing data between components. <br/> <br/> <em>Please Note: This project was developed solely for learning purposes and to gain hands-on experience with React's core concepts, such as useState() and props.</em> </p>

 <br />
 <a href="https://github.com/sgrazys/to-do-list"><strong>Explore the docs »</strong></a>